coolnameismy/BabyBluetooth/README_en.md

 - add support for NSNotification event in babyBluetooth
 - improve englist code note
-- add support for app run in background
 - add support for peripheralManager(let app be a peripheral!)
 - pod install
 - add stub application to example,be act as peripheral for test